Viswanathan Ramamoorthy (film): Cast

+Production

+The film was shot at Chennai and Karaikudi.

 Soundtrack

 The music was composed by S. A. Rajkumar, with lyrics written by Pa.
 Vijay, Snehan and Rama.
 Narayanan.

 Reception

 Tamil Star Online said, "The film is not a disappointment, because there was not much of an expectation from the beginning.
 Those who have seen the director's earlier films know exactly what to expect.
 So, while the urban audience may squirm in their seats, the targetted audience – the B and C centres as they call them in filmy parlance – will most probably lap it all up".
 Malathi Ragarajan of The Hindu said, "Unfortunately, Rama.
 Narayanan is unable to use the setup creatively".